-Just how do you go about choosing the right set of headphones?
-Well, a good place to start is to think about how they are going to be used.
+How do you go about choosing the right set of headphones?
+Well, an excellent place to start is to think about how they are going to be used.

 Are they for exercising, listening to the TV late at night, DJing…you get the idea?

 It would be best to get a grasp on all the different types (or form factors) available.

 Here is a quick guide to the main types of headphones and the environments they might be better suited to.

 What Are The Qualities Of A Good Set Of Headphones?